compulim/react-chain-of-responsibility/README.md

 "Handler" is often seen in articles explaining the chain of responsibility design pattern.
 They are typically written in a language-agnostic format, such as pseudo code.

 However, "middleware" is a more popular word in JavaScript community.
+Thus, we chose "middleware".

 ## Behaviors